 An AP indicates support for FILS Public Key authentication by setting the FILS Public Key authentication Supported bit to 1 in the FILS Information field of the FILS Indication element.
 An AP may advertise up to seven public key indicators in the FILS Indication element that is part of Beacon, Probe Response, and FILS Discovery frames.
-If the STA discovers that it trusts the issuer of an AP’s X.509v3 certificate, or that it trusts its uncertified public key identified by matching its hash, the STA may begin the FILS authentication protocol to the AP and perform mutual authentication using trusted public keys.
+If the STA or non-AP MLD discovers that it trusts the issuer of an AP’s X.509v3 certificate, or that it trusts its uncertified public key identified by matching its hash, the STA or non-AP MLD may begin the FILS authentication protocol to the AP or AP MLD and perform mutual authentication using trusted public keys.

 Key establishment with FILS Shared Key authentication